tpq/eek/README.md

 ### Peak detection

 This package includes simple methods for detecting peaks in ECGs that exhibit normal (i.e., sinus) rhythm.
 These methods will almost undoubtedly fail if applied to abnormal ECGs.
 To detect peaks, we first locate all R peaks using the `$getR` method.
 This saves the resultant peak locations, bounds, and *detection quality* in the `$R` data slot.
 As defined, this quality score is reduced by each additional large peak present since the previous R peak until the next.
-This quality score also applies to the P and T waves associated with that R wave.
+This quality score also applies to the P, Q, S and T waves associated with that R wave.

 ``` r
 ekg$getR()